Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 As to our capital structure, in the third quarter we also managed our resources and capital tightly.
 As a management team, we are keenly focused on generating solid cash flows and driving return for our shareholders.
 Our goal continues to be to diversify our capital structure beyond our existing bank partners with longer tenors to support our long-term strategic objectives.
 This is particularly challenging right now for retailers, but we are continuing to take the necessary steps to strengthen our financial position.
 There's a lot of focus on this right now, and Jeff will provide more color in his comments.

 In closing, while our performance is still not where we would like, we are confident that we are making progress across the entire enterprise that will ultimately deliver strong and sustainable profitable growth for our shareholders.
 We remain focused on stabilizing and growing our core watch business with innovation, and we are making solid progress on bringing more brands into our portfolio.
-We're excited about our fall leathers assortment, and we're beginning to see signs of improvement in that challenging category.
+We are excited about our fall leathers assortment, and we're beginning to see signs of improvement in that challenging category.

 We are also encouraged by the growth we are driving in wearables so far this year.
 We know the fourth quarter is an important quarter for our businesses, even more so with wearables.
 And we feel we are in a strong position with improved product, additional brands, and a significant increase in marketing to drive the category.
 And we're committed to delivering our New World Fossil agenda and to continue to gain momentum in expanding our margins.